Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Introduction

 We consider a distributed variant of the cubic regularized Newton algorithm.
 In this scheme, the center machine asks the workers to solve an auxiliary function and return the result.
 Note that the complexity of the problem is partially transferred to the worker machines.
 It is worth mentioning that in most distributed optimization paradigm, including Federated Learning, the workers posses sufficient compute power to handle this partial transfer of compute load, and in most cases, this is desirable \cite{federated}.
 The center machine aggregates the solution of the worker machines and takes a descent step.
 Note that, unlike gradient aggregation, the aggregation of the solutions of the local optimization problems is a highly non-linear operation.
 Hence, it is quite non-trivial to extend the centralized cubic regularized algorithm to a distributed one.
 The solution to the cubic regularization even lacks a closed form solution unlike the second order Hessian based update or the first order gradient based update.
 The analysis is carried out by leveraging the first order and second order stationary conditions of the auxiliary function solved in each worker machines.

-In addition to this, we use a simple norm-based thresholding approach to robustify the distributed cubic-regularized Newton method.
-In \cite{dong}, the authors use computation-heavy schemes like coordinate-wise median, trimmed mean and iterative filtering.
-In contrast to these approaches, our scheme is computationally efficient.
+In addition to this, we simulateneously use (i) a $\delta$-approximate compressor (defined shortly) to compress the message send from workers to center to gain further communication reduction and (ii) a simple norm-based thresholding to robustify against adversarial attacks.
 Norm based thresholding is a standard trick for Byzantine resilience as featured in \cite{ghosh2020communication,ghosh2020distributed}.
 However, since the local optimization problem lacks a closed form solution, using norm-based trimming is also technical challenging in this case.
-Handling the Byzantine worker machines becomes a bit more complicated as those stationary conditions of the good machines (non-Byzantine machine) do not hold for the Byzantine worker machines.
+We now list our contributions.